ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ~~~~~~~~~~~
 {: #protocol-overview title="Protocol Outline using the EDHOC Forward Message Flow."}

-While the OSCORE Security Context and access token are valid, C can contact AS to request an update of its access rights, by sending a similar request as described above to the /token endpoint.
-This request also includes a "session identifier" (see {{edhoc-parameters-object}}) provided by AS in the response to the initial access request, which allows AS to retrieve the data it previously shared with C. The session identifier is assigned by AS and used to identify a series of access tokens, called a "token series" (see {{token-series}}).
+As long as the OSCORE Security Context and the access token are valid, C can contact AS to request an update of its access rights, by sending a similar request as described above to the /token endpoint.
+This request also includes a "session identifier" (see {{edhoc-parameters-object}}) provided by AS in the response to the initial access token request, which allows AS to retrieve the data that it previously shared with C. The session identifier is assigned by AS and used to identify a series of access tokens, called a "token series" (see {{token-series}}).

-If C has retrieved an access token for updating its access rights belonging to the same token series, then it transfers the access token to RS using the /authz-info endpoint as specified in {{Section 5.10 of RFC9200}} where the CoAP exchange is protected by the previously established OSCORE security context, see {{update-access-rights-c-rs}}.
+If C has obtained an access token from AS for updating its access rights belonging to the same token series, then C transfers the access token to RS using the /authz-info endpoint as specified in {{Section 5.10 of RFC9200}}, where the exchanged CoAP messages are protected by the previously established OSCORE Security Context (see {{update-access-rights-c-rs}}).
 If the access token is valid, RS replies to the request with a 2.01 (Created) response.

-Upon successful update of access rights, the new issued access token becomes the latest in its token series, but the session identifier remains the same.
+Upon successful update of access rights, the new issued access token effectively becomes the latest in its token series also for RS, but the session identifier remains the same.
 When the latest access token of a token series becomes invalid (e.g., when it expires or gets revoked), that token series ends.

 {{update-overview}} outlines the message flow for updating access rights.